-Colorado is an “open-carry” state, with some exceptions.
-Denver generally prohibits the open carry of firearms.
-Certain people are forbidden from carrying a gun anywhere.
-(Such as convicted felons, minors, or drug addicts.)
-And no one in Colorado may ever possess a machine gun, short shotgun, or short rifle.
+Colorado is an open-carry state, meaning that most adults are allowed to openly carry a firearm without a permit.
+But there are exceptions to the rule.
+Denver County generally prohibits the open carry of firearms.
+And certain classes of people are forbidden from carrying a gun anywhere, including

 Colorado has no express laws about the right to openly carry a firearm.
-But the right to possess a gun is generally protected under Article 2, Section 3 of the Colorado constitution.
-It provides:
+But the right to possess a gun is generally protected under Article 2, Section 3 of the Colorado constitution:

 “All persons have certain natural, essential and inalienable rights[.]
 [A]mong which may be reckoned the right of enjoying and defending their lives and liberties[.]
 [O]f acquiring, possessing and protecting property[.]
 [A]nd of and of seeking and obtaining their safety and happiness.”

-To help you better understand Colorado’s open carry law, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand Colorado’s open carry law, our Denver Colorado criminal defense lawyers answer the following faqs:

 - 1. Who may openly carry a gun in Colorado?